fbpx

 Summary of results 2014-21

 Increased flows caused short-term decreases in overall ‘metabolic throughput’ – where rates of GPP, ER or both, decreased.
-It is likely that this response is caused by a dilution effect from increased flow volumes and by disturbance (e.g. increased flow velocity causing higher turbidity and mobilising phytoplankton, submersion below the photic zone of autotrophic biofilms) (pg. viii and 6).
+It is likely that this response was caused by a dilution effect from increased flow volumes and by disturbance (e.g. increased flow velocity causing higher turbidity and mobilising phytoplankton, submersion below the photic zone of autotrophic biofilms) (pg. viii and 6).
 The disturbance from increased flows may act to ‘reset’ aquatic ecosystems and stimulate new autotrophic activity following the flow pulse (pg. viii and 33).

 Evidence from the Selected Areas has established several generalisable principles: